bobaekang/icjia-r-workshop/slides/module2_slides_1.md

 Lexical scoping
 ========================================================
 Searching for an object in R follows the lexical scoping rules.
-* First, R looks for the object the current environment
+* First, R looks for the object in the current environment
 * If the object is not found in the current environment, R moves up to its parent environment.
 * The process is repeated until the object is found or the outermost environment (`emptyenv()`) is reached.